intermine/bluegenes/docs/tools/tool-api-tutorial.md

 }
 ```

 In order for the less to affect the page, we need to compile it into CSS.
-In your console, run
+In your console, run:

 ```bash
 npm run less